Camacho18/Big-Data/README.md

         Absolute Address = | 4 - 19 | = 15

     Develop a function called diagonalDifference in a scrip with the Scala programming language.
 It must return an integer that represents the difference of the absolute diagonal.

+### Declaring a method called diagonalDifference that receives a square matrix, which makes the sum of its diagonals and obtains the absolute value of the subtraction of them for this first obtains the size of the matrix and declares two variables where the sum of each one of the diagonals by means of two cycles for and two if, if the values ​​of the two for are equal the sum, for the second if it adds the values ​​of the variables of the cycles for and compares it with the size of the matrix minus 1, if the sum is equal, when leaving the cycles for subtraction and take the absolute value of it.
 ### &nbsp;&nbsp;&nbsp;&nbsp; Code.